Code-Institute-Submissions/portfolio-6/readme.md

 ### Testing the Contact Form

-**Defensive Desgin**
+**Defensive Design**

 As with the rest of this site, the contact form was implemented using a defensive design approach.
-This ensures the user is given constructive feedback in the event something goes wrong, this is particularly important when users are intacting with contact forms.
+This ensures the user is given constructive feedback in the event something goes wrong, this is particularly important when users are interacting with contact forms.

 I wanted to prevent users submitting an empty form.
 HTML5 makes it really simple to ensure the form is valid before the user clicks on the submit button.
 In order to ensure an empty form wasn't being submitted, I set the input and textarea fields to ```required```.
 In the event a user attempted to submit an empty form then they would receive a constructive error message to fill out the empty fields.